 In short, bipartisan sloth, if not downright dolor on the part of those interests seeking this relief, regardless of whether Thissen or Daudt gripped the Speaker's gavel.

-If you appreciate Bluestem Prairie, you can mail contributions (payable to Sally Jo Sorensen P.O.
+If you appreciate Bluestem Prairie's original reporting and analysis, you can mail contributions (payable to Sally Jo Sorensen P.O.
 Box 108, Maynard MN 56260) or use the paypal button below:

 Email subscribers can contribute via this link to paypal; use email sally.jo.sorensen at gmail.com as recipient.